The Birth Order Bias

 The way the numbers have worked until recently is oldest and middle children outnumbered youngest and only children.
 Excluding a blip during the Great Depression, when the average number of children per household was 2.22, the two-child family only started to make up a plurality of families between 1976 and the mid-1990s.
 In other words, until roughly thirty years ago, the numbers were pretty evenly split among the birth orders: a small portion were firstborns, a small portion were middle-borns, a small portion were last-borns, and a smaller portion were only-borns.
 These dynamics played a huge part in reinforcing the Birth Order Bias.
 However, it is not going to stay that way.

 Family dynamics are changing.
 Middle children like myself are kind of a dying breed, and a new kid is taking our place.
 Forty years ago, in the United States, about one in 10 children were only-borns.
 Today that number is approaching one in four.
 Two-child families now form a plurality of families, at 41 percent.
-With those changes come some big changes to the Birth Order Bias.
+With those changes come some big changes to the Bias.

 Let’s start with changes to the first feedback loop, the one that pits older siblings against the youngest child.
 The disappearance of the middle child means the feedback loop breaks.
-There’s no longer enough people to bolster the script that the oldest child is the saint.
+There’s no longer enough people to bolster the script that the oldest is the saint.
 With older siblings and younger siblings reaching parity, there is no longer a primary righteous script, but two equally-matched powers competing for Most Worthy Birth Order — making it impossible for either position to attain the title.
 This means being an older and younger sibling become equally undesirable, because neither position can entirely cancel out “loser” and “sinner” personas.

 Which brings me to the next feedback loop, the one that pits kids with siblings against only children.
-Group 2 is not “happier” as a whole than Group 1.
+Group 2 is not happier as a whole than Group 1.
 Parents and children can have just as tumultuous of a relationship with each other as siblings do.
 You could probably find the same proportion of only children who would tell you, “I wish I had siblings,” as you would find kids with siblings who would say, “I wish I were an only child.”
 Some might argue the fact that kids with siblings still outnumber only children has more to do with most parents wanting for their children a built-in playmate and lifelong best friend (while understanding that best friend might at times be their worst enemy), and not so much fear their only child will be spoiled.

 What you’re looking at, however, is the inertia of the system.
 It is normal now for parents to have two or more children, but society is slowly moving forward with another philosophy.
 There’s no doubt some parents get lucky and end up having two (or more) children who mostly get along.
 But many others don’t.
 Many parents have kids who are constantly fighting.
 As soon as a parent decides to have at least one child, the risk calculus for whether that parent and child will have a good relationship with each other is the same whether they are members of either group.
 Moving from Group 2 to Group 1 involves an extra layer of risk not all parents want to take on.